scalabli/quo/docs/index.rst

     :scale: 50%
     :target: https://quo.rtdf.io

-Quo is a Python based toolkit for creating Command-Line Interface (CLI) applications.
-Quo improves programmer's productivity because it's easy to use and supports auto completion which means less time will be spent debugging.
+Quo is a Python  based module for writing Command-Line Interface(CLI) applications.
+It improves programmer's productivity because it's easy to use and supports auto completion which means less time will be spent debugging.
+Simple to code, easy to learn, and does not come with needless baggage.

 Example